joshuamacpherson/spotify-transition-queue/Readme.md

-# Spotify Shuffle Queue Fix
+# Spotify Shuffle Transition Queue

 When listening to songs on shuffle in spotify, sometimes certain songs transition into other songs, and that gets ruined with shuffle.
 With this, group the 2 songs that transition together, and whenever the first song queues, the second one is automatically added to the queue.

 **requires your own api key secret and callback all from spotify developer app!

+**requires your playlist to be on shuffle

 Runs in the tray, click Start or Stop Listening to disable/enable it